bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
-    2.11.1+20210913 Correct invalid operator for version_compare() which caused a fatal error with php 8 2.11.0+20210708 Add configuration setting to control whether to use the summary or full content.
+    2.12.0+20210928 Add table of contents and placeholder for number of feed items 2.11.1+20210913 Correct invalid operator for version_compare() which caused a fatal error with php 8 2.11.0+20210708 Add configuration setting to control whether to use the summary or full content.
 GitHub #27.
     2.10.0+20210503 Add ability to control the size of picofeeds max body size.
 GitHub #26.